Pages

 I am so fortunate to have had those wonderful Holiday celebrations.
 I have wonderful memories of those times.
 Fortunately, my two children also got to experience those Holidays with my Italian family.

 The big silver metal tree with ornaments and lights would be lite in the living room upstairs and there would be a small tree in the basement where we would have our family get togethers.
-The presents would be under the little tree downstairs and as I child I couldn't wait to open the presents and neither could my children.
-My aunt never had children, and she was the one that would put together the gifts...and so, most of the time it was money.
-My aunt and my mom would always buy my grandma new robes, night gowns or daytime dresses which she would carefully wrap back up, after opening...and continue to wear her old clothes.
+The presents would be under the little tree downstairs and as I child I couldn't wait to open them.
+My children got to enjoy the same tradition.
+My aunt lived with my grandmother, and she would make out the gift cards with either a check or money enclosed.
+My aunt and my mom would always buy my grandma new robes, night gowns or daytime dresses.
+She would open the boxes, admire the new clothing and then store them away because it was all too pretty to wear.
+She still had useful, older clothing that was good enough to still wear.
 That was her generation...had to use something until it was worn out...completely...

 Christmases were fun when my kids were younger and also into high school.... but when they moved out and went their own ways...Holidays became kind of sad for me.
-We would get together, but they also had another family too...so times had to be split up.
-As we got older, we were less likely to do any driving that would be a long distance...especially in the winter (we've had to turn back because of whiteout snowstorms in the Midwest) ...So, our Holidays were more sending gifts through the mail, cards, telephone calls....and, now they are emails and texts...
+We would get together, but they also had another family too...so Holiday times had to be split up.
+As we got older, we were less likely to do any long-distance driving...especially in the winter (we've had to turn back because of whiteout snowstorms in the Midwest) ...So, our Holidays were more sending gifts through the mail, cards, telephone calls....and, now they are emails and texts...

 I think that this story is probably true of a lot of families these days.
 People move about much more than they did when we were young.
-So, often times nearby friends and neighbors become the 'new family' to celebrate the Holidays.
-Often, they were similar in age and their families may also live on the other side of the world or too far to travel to...because of age and financial restrictions.
+So, often times nearby friends and neighbors would become the 'new family' to celebrate the Holidays.
+Often times they were similar in age and their families might also live on the other side of the world or too far to travel to...because of age and financial restrictions.

 The friends and family of mine that have lost a loved one...a child, a partner, parents....choose to believe that their loved one is still communicating with them, staying near to them and joining in by showing them a sign...and that seems to give them great comfort.